Alexander Schallenberg sworn in as chancellor of Austria | DW | 11.10.2021

 A career diplomat who served as foreign minister, Schallenberg is a close ally of Sebastian Kurz, who resigned as chancellor Saturday following allegations of corruption in the wake of an investigation that opened last week targeting him and nine others, including senior aides.

-The EU Commission President Ursula von der Leyen and EU Council President Charles Michel offered their congratulations following the swearing in ceremony.

-Kurz and nine others are being investigated for breach of trust, corruption, and bribery while Kurz is under investigation separately for perjury.
-He denies wrongdoing and initially hesitated to resign but politically that position became untenable.
+The 35-year-old Kurz and nine others are being investigated for breach of trust, corruption and bribery while Kurz is under investigation separately for perjury.
+He has denied wrongdoing and initially hesitated to resign, but that position became politically untenable.

-Prosecutors allege conservative officials in the Finance Ministry used state funds to pay for manipulated polling data and coverage favorable to Kurz starting in 2016.
-Last week, there were raids on the chancellery and People's Party headquarters as well as other locations tied to the scandal.

 Kurz will remain head of his party, a position he has held since 2016, and become its leading member of parliament after exiting the chancellery.
 He won election to the parliament in 2017.